List of child music prodigies

 A child prodigy is defined in psychology research literature as a person under the age of ten who produces meaningful output in some domain to the level of an adult expert performer.
-This is a list of young children (under age 10) who displayed a talent in music deemed to make them competitive with skilled adult musicians.
-The list is sorted by genre and instrument.
+This is a list of young children (under around age 10) who displayed a talent in music deemed to make them competitive with skilled adult musicians.
+The list is sorted by instrument.